dzufferey/resync_oopsla20_artifact/README.md

 #### Recommended way to run commands

 Installing the tools has to be done with on the 9 test machines.
-During the installation, there will be _local test run_ and _distribtuted test run_.
+During the installation, there will be _local test run_ and _distributed test run_.
 The local test run check that the tools are installed properly by running everything on the same machine.
 The distributed test runs the tool across machines.
 This serves to test that the tools are configured properly and the machine can connect to each other.